Jump to Navigation

 Caring, experienced divorce lawyer Greg Dittrich is available to meet with you personally and help you form realistic expectations and a plan to assert or defend your rights.

-Confronting Key Issues of Need and Earning Capacity
+Confronting Key Issues Of Need And Earning Capacity

 Some of the key considerations in the award of spousal support are current need for support, ability to pay, and duration of the need for support.
 Financial facts must be laid out clearly, but judges have substantial latitude in this area and asserting or defending your interests may require: